Activities help Vancouver seniors with dementia feel happy, engaged

 Connecting activities with a sense of community helps seniors thrive

-At a broader level, Speirs also underlines the importance of communal activities.
+At a broader level, Speirs also underlines the importance of communal activities and companionship.
 For instance, if a senior has a favourite coffee shop, park or community centre, a short outing might be a great change of scenery or conversation starter.
 That’s something her caregivers can help with, too.
 “As British Columbia’s population ages, the number of seniors with dementia is increasing.
 We try and find ways to help seniors stay connected to the broader neighbourhoods, communities or hobbies they have had in the past.
 By accompanying clients on outings like these, we can free the family up to focus on other priorities and aspects of care.”

 In Jasmine’s case, caregivers now bring newspapers by her dad’s room on days when no formal activities are planned.
 They point out articles that might be of interest.
 Jasmine has also dropped off decks of cards in the hopes of engaging her dad in a game, or sparking curiosity among other residents who might join in.
 On nice days, Jasmine or the caregiver take her dad out to nearby locations he likes to visit — a restaurant near his old office on West Georgia Street, or a stop by the sea wall where they enjoyed family outings in the past.